element-hq/ems-docs/src/integrations/morg-Slack-Bridge.md

 1. Slack is now added to the Matrix room
 ![temp](/images/Screen%20Shot%202020-10-27%20at%204.51.41%20PM.png)

-1. Go to the channel you selected on Slack, and invite the riot bot with the command `/invite @riot_bridge`
+1. Go to the channel you selected on Slack, and invite the riot bot with the command `/invite @element-bridge`
 ![temp](/images/Screen%20Shot%202020-10-27%20at%204.56.16%20PM.png)

 1. The Matrix room and Slack channel is now bridged